LukeDul/LukeDul/README.md

 - 👋 Hi, I’m @LukeDul
-- 👀 I’m interested in robotics
+- 👀 I’m interested in embedded programming and game dev
-- 🌱 I’m currently learning to program Opentrons robots
+- 🌱 I’m currently learning C, C++ and GDScript
-- 📫 How to reach me dulworthluke@gmail.com

 <!---
 LukeDul/LukeDul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.